Research

 4. A¹-local degree via stacks, with Libby Taylor.
 In this project, we investigated Levine, Kass and Wickelgren’s A¹-enumerative geometry program in the context of algebraic stacks.
 Produced:

-• A¹-local degree via stacks” (see Other Writing).
+A¹-local degree via stacks, with L. Taylor (see Other Writing).

 3. Wild Ramification and Stacky Curves.
 PhD dissertation at University of Virginia.
 Adviser: Andrew Obus.
 Available at doi:10.18130/v3-y9s6-kt47.
 In this thesis, I characterized the stacky structure of wild stacky curves in characteristic p > 0 and obtained results about canonical rings of such curves.
 Culminated with: